 You need to get as close as you can to the trunk of the sago palm plant when pruning the fronds.

-When you prune the fronds you need to protect your whole body.
+When you prune the fronds you need to protect your whole body and take care.
 You need to wear pants, a long-sleeved shirt and I wear long gloves that go all the way up my arms.
 The sago palm has needles all over the fronds and the trunk.
 Every part of the sago palm is rough to the touch.
 The needles on the plant can puncture the skin and cause irritation.
 I have even got a bit of the sago palm needle in my finger, somewhat like a splinter and it made my finger puff up.
 Once I removed it I felt much better.
 Sago palms are poisonous if ingested.

 This is a freshly trimmed sago palm all set to thrive and grow more gorgeous for the remainder of the spring and summer!